FlaxEngine/FlaxDocs/manual/graphics/textures/texture-groups.md

 The first step is to create new *Streaming Settings* asset (or use existing one).
 To learn how to do it see this [tutorial](../../editor/game-settings/index.md).
 Ensure the Streaming settings asset is set in *Game Settings*.

 Then, add first texture group to the list.
 Each texture group contains several properties that can be modified at runtime (eg. from game scripts).
-Ensure to **preserve order of groups** as assets reference groups btexture-window.mdy index (rather than by *Name*).
+Ensure to **preserve order of groups** as assets reference groups by index (rather than by *Name*).

 To assign texture to a particual Texture Group use [Texture Window](texture-window.md) editor (*Properties* group) or assign it when [importing new textures](import-settings.md).
-Use a texture group picker for this that shows the lsit of texture groups in a project.
+Use a texture group picker for this that shows the list of texture groups in a project.
 For very specific scenarios you can also change the texture group from script at runtime.

 ## Properties